Azure/azure-powershell/src/MySql/docs/New-AzMySqlFlexibleServer.md

 "skuname": "Standard_B1ms"
 ```

-The cmdlet generates a server without given parameters and automatically generates necessary resources such as resource group, subnet, and database.
+When no parameters are given, the cmdlet automatically generates necessary resources such as resource group, vnet, and database.
 The SKU and storage profile are set to default values.

 ### Example 3: Create a new MySql flexible server with public access to all IPs
 ```powershell